MrBenJ/modern-js-by-example/book/008-Modern-JS-Architecture.md

 From personal experience, I've been working with `React` for the last 3 years and it's been an absolute pleasure to work with.
 It's more of a library than a framework and offers great flexibility if one already has strong Javascript skills.

 In fact, I would argue that strong Javascript skills and general strength of the language is your best friend when learning these tools.
 At the end of the day, **it's just Javascript!**

+### TODP: Hey, Why is this chapter unfinished?

+When I first started writing this chapter, I just wanted to talk about the basics and the three "macro" level pieces of JS architecture in a modern web application.
+Unfortunately, the scope of this chapter has grown so large to explain some large level concepts of the three most popular JS frameworks for use on the front end.

+I will honestly and humbly admit that I have several years of experience with React, and zero professional years of experience with Angular 2+ or Vue, so I'm going to defer some parts of these frameworks until I sit down and really study up on them.

+In the meantime, go ahead and enjoy the little bits of React knowledge in here :).
+I will continue to update this chapter and book as my current skillset improves and evolves to the ever changing ecosystem that's Javascript!

+Love it or hate it, we're at such an exciting time to be a Javascript developer!
+This book will evolve with the language, and I'm just so excited to continue to share this knowledge with you as I myself continue to develop myself into a better developer and a better person.